-One of the main reasons we visited Costa Rica’s north-eastern lowlands was to see the Honduran white bats at Tirimbina Reserve.
+One of the main reasons we visited Costa Rica’s north-eastern lowlands, as part of our wildlife watching itinerary, was to see the Honduran white bats at Tirimbina Reserve.
 Sadly, the bats roosting habitat in Tirimbina was destroyed by the recent floods and no one knew where the bats relocated to.

 Luckily, the guide on the spotlighting walk at Tirimbina suggested visiting the nearby La Selva Biological Station, where the bats are also often seen.
 This gave us the perfect excuse to do some wildlife watching at La Selva.